Steven Patrick Morrissey, Johnny Marr, Andy Rourke and Mike Joyce. Affectionately known to you and me as The Smiths.

 It's a city that has produced so many great bands both before and after The Smiths, a city with music at it's very core.
 Would London, Birmingham, Glasgow, Dublin or Cardiff have allowed Johnny Marr to knock on Morrissey's door in 1982 I'm not sure they would.

-The Smiths formed in May 1982 and broke up in June 1987, they were together for only 5 years.
-Now people say The Beatles career was short lived they were together for 10 years.
-5 years is nothing, it took The Stone Roses 5 years to write and record their second album.
+The Smiths formed in May 1982 and broke up in June 1987 a mere 5 years.
+Now, people often claim The Beatles’ career was short-lived, yet they were together for 10 years.
+Five years, in comparison, seems like nothing.
+But it’s all relative.
+It took The Stone Roses 5 years to write and record their second album, and the gap between the Arctic Monkeys’ 'AM' and their follow-up, 'Tranquility Base Hotel & Casino'?
+You guessed it, 5 years.

 I will end this post with a quote from the bands first manager